British Royal Wedding Look-Back: Elizabeth II and Philip

 Elizabeth and Phillip are the parents of The Prince of Wales (Charles), the Princess Royal (Anne), the Duke of York (Andrew), and the Earl of Wessex (Edward).
 In addition they are the grandparents of the next royal groom, William, as well as Peter, Zara, Henry, Beatrice, Eugenie, Louise and James.

-Tagged Elizabeth II, The Duke of Edinburgh, Wedding.
+Tagged Elizabeth II of the United Kingdom, The Duke of Edinburgh, Wedding.